FAQs: Renew ANU

 The University must change so it can best position itself to thrive in the future.
 Change is necessary and unavoidable.
 The University’s expenses have steadily increased, while revenue has not kept pace.
 Reshaping our academic structure is one way for us to position the University to more effectively, and more efficiently, serve our national mission and deliver world-class teaching and research in a sustainable way.

-Under the proposed changes, we will retain all 42 existing schools, centres, and institutes, but from 1 January 2025 we will move to a six-college structure that better aligns our resources, expertise, and strategic goals.
+Under the changes outlined in the implementation plan, we will retain all 42 existing schools, centres, and institutes, but from 1 January 2025 we will move to a six-college structure that better aligns our resources, expertise, and strategic goals.

 The ANU College of Health and Medicine (CHM) will be disestablished, and three colleges will be renamed and reshaped: